zachvalenta/jvns.ca/content/post/2017-11-13-glitch--write-small-web-projects-easily.markdown

 Using Glitch feels really fun and democratic.
-Usually if I want to fork someone's web project and make changes I wouldn't do it -- I'd have to fork it, figure out hosting, set up a local dev environment or Heroku or whatever, install the dependencies, etc. I used to not mind logistics like this but now it's so similar to what I do in my job that I really don't find it fun.
+Usually if I want to fork someone's web project and make changes I wouldn't do it -- I'd have to fork it, figure out hosting, set up a local dev environment or Heroku or whatever, install the dependencies, etc. I think tasks like installing node.js dependencies used to be interesting, like "cool i am learning something new" and now I just find them tedious.

 So I love being able to just click "remix this!" and have my version on the internet instantly.